 You will feel extremely lonely

 This has been one of the biggest kickers for me!
 During the day I charge full force ahead.
 I don’t let myself dwell on the the pain or emotions.
 I can’t… I would fall apart.
 So I fly through the day like nothing is going on.
 Then when I’m done around 7 I collapse on the couch or in bed.
 Everything comes flooding in.
 I often hardly have the energy to make dinner or turn on the tv much less to reply to texts or phone calls as much as I appreciate them.
 So I sit there tired and lonely.
 Wishing I had someone just to sit with… but back to that being strong sucks things… I don’t want to impose or ask for company cause I know people can only give so much so I sit… I pray… and some days that really helps… others I still feel lonely.
 I suppose that’s part of this.
 So if your someone who knows a person struggling… particularly one whos normally an extrovert.
-Ask them if they like would like company some time ahead of time… then be in tuned… if you know them well enough and if it seems like they have had a tough day text them that your coming over unless they don’t want company… then just show up.
-Worse thing they can do is tell you no when you get there.
-Then just sit with them. turn on the tv or read a book.
-Maybe start a load of laundry or do dishes if it looks needed.
+Ask them if they would like company some time… Ask ahead of time… then be in tune… if you know them well enough and if it seems like they have had a tough day text them that your coming over unless they don’t want company… then just show up.
+Worst thing they can do is tell you no when you get there.
+If they tell you no don’t be offended and go back home.
+I they want you around just sit with them. turn on the tv or read a book.
+Being calm and quite is okay.
+Maybe start a load of laundry or do dishes if it looks needed but don’t be a busy body.
 This is really for those of you who are close to the person.
 If your not close and feel like they may feel the need to entertain you or not tell you if they need alone time proceed with caution.

 Everyone will ask you how they can help